 Minimizing succession stress for loved ones

-An added stress can stem from family businesses that don’t plan ahead for the next line of successors.
+There’s a potential for added stress stemming from family businesses that don’t plan ahead for the next line of successors.
 “I can see how families would be devastated because the business owner didn’t plan how their departure would impact their families, with the fallout being, for example, children fighting over who takes control of the business,” says Vella, who notes how integral it should be for business owners to table a transition plan (along with a succession plan) years ahead of any expected transition.

 Going through the selling process can be taxing on both mind and body, Vella says, but what helps is identifying the goals of the business upfront so you can weed out successors or buyers who don’t meet those criteria.

-For example, one hand-wringing angle can relate to a buyer who doesn’t have any plans to keep the company in the same area, or who doesn’t come from the company’s neighbourhood.
-“If one of your goals is to ensure the next owner retains the business in the same community, or the buyer is from the same community as the business and the employees, that can be worth laying out from the beginning,” she says.
+“If one of your goals is to ensure the next owner retains the business in the same community, for example, or the buyer is from the same community as the business and the employees, that can be worth laying out from the beginning,” she says.

-You might also have a ballpark figure in mind when buyer offers began to roll in.
+You might also have an approximate figure ready for when buyer offers begin to roll in.
 “Have a number in mind that you would like to see your company sell for, because that will give you a benchmark to work with,” Vella advises.

-It can be tiring to pore through the many acquisition offers, if that’s the direction the business is headed, without having clear values in place that separate top-shelf buyers from low-level suitors.
+It can be tiring to vet through acquisition offers, if that’s the direction the business is headed, without having clear values in place that separate your top contenders from the crowd.

 If an executive from the company is poised to take the corner office, it can only help both of you to spend time to discuss your managerial responsibilities and what they should expect as the new leader of your former business.
-With one-on-time with a leader who’s been in the trenches, they may later feel more at ease when they shoulder more obligations.
-Also, you’ll be comforted to know an experienced employee will continue the legacy you began.
-Peace of mind goes a long way after everything you go through with transition planning.
+Having one-on-one time with a leader who’s been in the trenches could help them feel more at ease when they shoulder more obligations.
+Also, it can be comforting to know an experienced employee will continue the legacy you began.
+Peace of mind goes a long way after the hard work—logistically and emotionally—you’ve put into transition planning.

 When you reach the closing stage of your succession plan, you might be washed over by relief and even joy.
-The emotional rollercoaster you just got off can now be seen as a learning experience that hopefully taught you how to navigate business transition without stumbling out of the gate.
+The transition planning journey can hopefully be seen as a learning experience.

 How this helps you later in life depends on your next step as an entrepreneur.
-But what’s often less discussed is how this successful departure—beset on all sides by a dizzying array of emotions—revealed to your company’s staff, partners and customers how business leaders can hand off the keys with grace and level-headed preparation.
+But a less obvious benefit is how this successful departure—with all of its accompanying emotions—can reveal to your company’s staff, partners and customers how business leaders can hand over a business with grace and level-headed preparation.

-Find out more about selling your business successfully with ATB’s Business Transition Guide.
-Want to talk some more?
-For tailored advice around business transition planning reach out to our Business Transition team at firstname.lastname@example.org
+Learn more about selling your business successfully with ATB’s Business Transition Guide.
+Want tailored advice for business transition planning?
+Reach out to our Business Transition team at firstname.lastname@example.org.